-Learning about your teen’s world is a process, and the more time you give to understanding it, the better you’ll be able to communicate with your child.
+Learning about your teen’s world is a process, the more time you give to understanding it, the better you’ll be able to communicate with them.

-- Take the time to listen to the popular music your teen is listening to on the radio, the internet or on sites like iTunes.
+- Take the time to listen to the music your teen is listening to on the radio, the internet or on sites like iTunes or YouTube.
 Listen for references to alcohol, drugs, or other risky behaviours.
 Then talk with your teen about what you’ve heard.

-- Visit popular social networking sites that teens use like Facebook, Instagram, and Snapchat and browse them to see what other teens say, what their interests are, and what they are doing online.
+- Visit the most popular social networking sites used by pre-teens and teens like YouTube, Instagram, Snapchat and Facebook and browse them to see what other teens are saying, what their interests are, and what they are doing online.

 - Can you name your teen’s favorite TV show?
-Watch it with him or her and discuss story lines.
+If not, just ask them what it is, then watch it with him or her and talk about it afterward.

 - Go to YouTube and type in “smoking weed.”
 Watch some of the videos.
 Did you know that your teen may be exposed to these images?

-- Find out what the drug slang terms “blazed,” “xanibars,” “a blunt” and “robotripping” really mean.
+- Use the DFK Drug Chart to find out what the drug slang terms “blazed,” “xanibars,” “a blunt” and “robotripping” really mean.

-- Type the name of your teen’s high school into the search bar of a popular teen social networking site and see what's happening.
+- Type the name of your teen’s high school into the search bar of a social networking site like Facebook, Instagram or Snapchat and see what's happening.